|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 The Holy Ghost has been there since the beginning.
 He breathed life into the world, yet His actions seemed to be sporadic until Pentecost.

 Well, today is Pentecost, the time one normally thinks of the Holy Ghost, the Holy Spirit, the Breath of God, the Comforter.
 When people do think of Him, they oft think of the actions described in the words of Saint Luke in the Acts of the Apostles.
 The dancing and speaking in tongues.
 All that happened so we might understand that with the help of the Holy Ghost we might bring the Word to all mankind.
 The Word of God is a universal language.
 When the disciples spoke in tongues, the people around them heard the Word in their own language, not an odd combination of sounds that no one understood.
 The disciples spoke and were heard by those around them in their own language, not Klingon.
 It is not for us to speak in tongues without study; that was a one shot deal.
 It was designed to show us that we could, with hard work and persistence bring the Gospel to the world in the language of the people.
 It showed that we were in fact to preach the Gospel to all nations, not just the nation of Israel, but to all the nations of the World.
-The many nations all comprise of the fallen race of Adam of which the Good News is to be spread.
+The many nations of the fallen race of Adam all comprise those to whom the Good News is to be spread.
 Which is what the purpose of God sending the Holy Ghost was for, was for us to bring the light of Christ into the world for all to see and believe upon.
+He is here so that we can understand and then act upon His Word.
+He is here to provide us with the guidance and understanding necessary to preach and spread the Word into the far regions of the Earth.
 The Holy Ghost allows us to spread His Word amongst all the people in the world and to convince them and let them believe.
 It opens our eyes to what is good for us and what is not good for us, so that we know what to believe and what not to believe.

 If we allow the Holy Ghost into our hearts, we will never be far from Him, and He will never be far from us.
-We have to consciously let Him in, He will not come uninvited into our heats.
-The Holy Ghost will help us understand Scripture and will give us guidance on our earthly lives, as we work towards staying on the straight and narrow path towards heaven.
+We have to consciously let Him into our hearts, He will not come uninvited into our hearts.
+The Holy Ghost will help us understand Scripture and will give us guidance on our earthly lives, as we work towards staying on the straight and narrow path towards heaven He will be a constant guiding presence in our lives, that will give us peace in times of trouble, and will help us guide and focus our minds in our worship of God.
 He will give us the inspiration and help us to do what is right for our fellow Christians and friends, while staying true to God.
-He will light our paths in difficult times and trials and will give us the guidance we need to finish our race for Him.
+He will light our paths in difficult times and trials and will give us the guidance we need to finish our race for God.